 At the Farmyard you will find all things, you guess it…farm!
 A garden, pigs, chickens, and goats…just to name a few.
 You can pet and brush the goats, climb up on a tractor and pretend you’re a farmer or collect “eggs” in the chicken shed using your Explore More card.

 You can get a good view of the gorillas from two places within the zoo.
 You can see them playing on the hill across from the rhinos or view them from the glass inside of the building next to the kangaroo exhibit.
-There are 7 gorillas, 2 of them being “toddlers”, and at least one of them is always creating mischief and giving the audience a show.
+There are seven gorillas, two of them being “toddlers”, and at least one of them is always creating mischief and giving the audience a show.

 Some other popular animals that you can find at Riverbanks are zebras, bears, otters, lions, penguins, rhinos, flamingos, and more!